-Anyone who can still remember physics lessons also knows Sir Isaac Newton.
-Legend has it that a falling apple hit his head, which is said to have inspired his famous law of gravity.
-In 1687 he formulated the principles of mechanics that are still valid today.
-The formula for the force is quite central:
+Those who can still remember their physics lessons also know Sir Isaac Newton.
+According to legend, a falling apple hit him on the head, which is said to have inspired his famous law of gravity.
+In 1687, he formulated the fundamentals of mechanics that are still valid today.
+Very central to this is the formula for the force:

 What does all this have to do with us?
-For the pilot of an electric vehicle it means that he may accelerate less if he wants to save energy.
+For the pilot of an e-vehicle, it means that he may accelerate less if he wants to save energy.
 For the manufacturer, however, it means that he has to build lighter vehicles.

-In our opinion, building heavy electric vehicles is of relatively little use.
-It will be a great and new drive, but little or no energy will be saved.
-The electric drive is in principle ideal to build light vehicles, because the engine gets by with a much lower mass of a combustion engine.
-There is no gearbox, clutch, tank etc. in the electric vehicle.
-The lower the dead weight of an electric vehicle, the smaller (and thus lighter) the batteries can be and the shorter the charging times.
+In our opinion, there is relatively little point in building heavy electric vehicles.
+There is then a great and new drive, but little or no energy is saved.
+In principle, the electric drive is ideal for building lightweight vehicles, because the engine has a much lower mass than a combustion engine.
+Transmission, clutch, tank, etc. do not exist in the electric vehicle.
+The lower the weight of an electric vehicle, the smaller (and thus lighter) the batteries can be and the shorter the charging times.

-According to current planning, the TWIKE 5 will weigh 380 to 500 kg depending on the battery configuration.
-Now there are some TWIKE pilots who ask "Why will the TWIKE 5 weigh twice as much as the TWIKE 3?
-Isn't that a step backwards?"
-You can certainly see it that way.
-However, the "heavier" TWIKE 5 will offer more driving dynamics, more speed, more stability, more safety and also more comfort - points that many have missed with the TWIKE 3 so far.
-In addition, we have succeeded in improving the efficiency of the drive and the aerodynamics in such a way that the TWIKE 5 even consumes less fuel from around 50 km/h.
+According to current planning, the TWIKE 5 will weigh 380 to 500 kg, depending on the battery equipment.
+Now there are some TWIKE pilots who ask “Why will the TWIKE 5 be twice as heavy as the TWIKE 3?
+Isn’t that a step backwards?”
+You can certainly look at it that way.
+However, the “heavier” TWIKE 5 will offer more driving dynamics, more speed, more stability, more safety and also more comfort – points that many have previously missed in the TWIKE 3.
+In addition, we have succeeded in improving the efficiency of the drive and the aerodynamics in such a way that the TWIKE 5 actually consumes less fuel from around 50 km/h onwards.

-If we look at what electric vehicles are on the market - a Tesla Model S weighs more than four times as much, a BMW i3 almost three times as much as a TWIKE 5 - then we are sure that we are on the right track with the TWIKE 5.
-The world doesn't need any more giant vehicles weighing tons.
+When we look at what electric vehicles are on the market – a Tesla Model S weighs more than four times as much, a BMW i3 just under three times as much as a TWIKE 5 – we are certain that we are on the right track with the TWIKE 5.
+The world does not need more giant vehicles weighing tons.
 The vehicle of the future must be smarter.
-Let's TWIKE.
+Let’s TWIKE.